Taxation of Fringe Benefits

 The taxation of fringe benefits also depends on the business entity providing them.
 Owners of a sole proprietorship or a pass-through entity, including 2% shareholders of S corporations, are not considered employees, so they can receive benefits, but they do not have the tax advantages that they may have for rank-and-file employees.
 While tax advantaged fringe benefits can be offered by a sole proprietorship, partnership, limited liability company, or S corporation to its employees, a C corporation can offer several more benefits with tax advantages unavailable to the other entities.
 Moreover, owners of a C corporation can receive the same benefits with the same tax advantages that can be offered to the rank-and-file employees.
 Fringe benefits include:

 Taxable fringe benefits are reported on the employees' Form W-2, Wage and Tax Statement, which is usually issued by January after the tax year.
-Although independent contractors who perform services for the business can also be paid with fringe benefits, it is not common practice.
-If they are compensated with taxable fringe benefits, then they will be reported on Form 1099-MISC, Miscellaneous Income.
+Although independent contractors who perform services for the business can also be paid with fringe benefits, it is not common.
+If they are compensated with taxable fringe benefits, they will be reported on Form 1099-MISC, Miscellaneous Income.
 Partners may also receive taxable fringe benefits, which are reported on Schedule K-1 (Form 1065), Partner Share of Income, Deductions, Credits, etc. Tax-free fringe benefits are generally not reported.

 Sometimes only a certain amount is excluded, so any benefit exceeding the excludable amount is taxable.
-If the employee pays for the benefit, then the payment amount is specifically deductible against the taxable amount under the return of capital doctrine.
+If the employee pays for the benefit, the payment amount is specifically deductible against the taxable amount under the return of capital doctrine.
 Some benefits to owner-employees are limited to a percentage paid to rank-and-file employees.
 Owner-employees with respect to fringe benefits are those who own more than 5% of the business.

 For those benefits specifically excluded from taxation by law, all are excluded from income taxes, but a few are also excluded from Social Security and Medicare (FICA) taxes, and some are also excluded from unemployment (FUTA) taxes if the beneficiaries are employees: